 This setting provides the most sunlight.
 A window location is typically a bit cooler than the rest of the room, and this cool temperature during the winter months is necessary to spur Mammillaria to bloom during the growing season.

-In the spring and the summertime, vary the location to provide your cactus the most light and heat.
+In the spring and the summertime, vary the location to provide your Mammillaria cacti with the most light and heat.

 Giving your plant an outdoor vacation in direct sunlight is a good idea.